euthanasia and assisted suicide

 With our current medical technology, pain can be managed.
 Suffering can be lessened.
 Steps can be taken to address a patient’s concerns, such as home care services to relieve feelings of burdening family.
-We should never accept direct killing as a solution to suicidal ideation.
+We should never accept direct killing as a solution to suicidal ideation or advanced illness.

 did you know?

 Out of all the national disability rights organizations in the United States, every organization that has taken a stance on assisted suicide legalization opposes it.

 Check out this Disability Rights Toolkit for Advocacy Against Legalization of Assisted Suicide from Not Dead Yet for more information.

 FOOTNOTES AND FREQUENTLY ASKED QUESTIONS